-The course is a study of state and local forms of government.
-Throughout the course, the government of Florida is used as an example of activities and patterns of state government.
-The responsibilities of local government at the county and city levels are explored during the course.
+The course is a study of state and local forms of government and the dynamics of governmental administrative processes.
+The State of Florida is used as an example of activities and patterns common within state-level governance.
+The responsibilities of local government at the county and city levels are explored as well.